 - 11 of the 18 tender spots indicated on the chart below must feel painful when pressure is applied.

 My sister finds that stress aggravates her condition.
-In the past, she also has found relief by taking Fibralgia (*use the moderated comment form below to request a "fact sheet" about any of the "bold" items on this page).
+In the past, she also has found relief by taking Fibralgia.
+You can visit this link and search for "Fibralgia" for more information about this helpful product.

 St John's Wort is used by some in place of the anti-depressants doctors often prescribe and may positively affect those with Fibromyalgia.
-It is also available in a time-release form.
+It is also available in a time-release form at this link.
 Please be sure to read any cautions in the product descriptions, and my disclaimer (link below).